gas metal arc welding

 Fluxed-Cored Arc Welding (FCAW) is commonly used for mild steel, low alloy steel, and stainless steel welding.
 This welding process has similarities to both SMAW and GMAW.
 The consumable electrode is continuously fed from a spool and an electric arc flows between the electrode and base metal.
 The electrode wire has a central core containing fluxing agents and additional shielding gas may be supplied externally.
 This welding process generates a substantial amount of fume due to the high electrical currents and the flux-cored electrode.
 However, FCAW generates little ozone, nitric oxide, and nitrogen dioxide gases.

 Gas Tungsten Arc Welding (GTAW) is also known as tungsten inert gas (TIG) welding.
-GTAW is used on metals such as aluminum, magnesium, mild steel, stainless steel, brass, silver and copper-nickel alloys.
+GTAW is used on metals such as aluminum, magnesium, mild steel, stainless steel, brass, silver, and copper-nickel alloys.
 This technique uses a non-consumable tungsten electrode.
 The filler metal is fed manually and the shielding gas is supplied externally.
 High electrical currents are used, which causes this process to produce significant levels of ozone, nitric oxide, and nitrogen dioxide gases.
 However, GTAW produces very little fumes.

 gas tungston arc weldingSubmerged Arc Welding (SAW) is another common welding process used to weld thick plates of mild steel and low alloy steels.
 In this welding process, the electric arc flows between the base metal and a consumable wire electrode; however, the arc is not visible since it is submerged under flux material.
 This flux material keeps the fumes low since the arc is not visible.
-There are also little ozone, nitric oxide and nitrogen dioxide gases that are generated.
+There are also little ozone, nitric oxide, and nitrogen dioxide gases that are generated.
 The major potential airborne hazard with SAW is the fluoride compounds generated from the flux material.

 Factors Affecting Fume Generation Rates (FGR)

 The primary sources of information when determining the components likely to be in the fume is the Safety Data Sheet (SDS) and/or the manufacturer’s technical data sheet of the consumable electrode/wire.
 About 90 to 95 percent of the fumes are generated from the filler metal and flux coating/core of consumable electrodes (Lyttle, 2004).
 Since the base metal weld pool is much cooler than the electrode tip, the base metal contributes only a minor amount of the total fumes.
-However, the base metal may be a significant factor of the fume exposure if the metal or surface residue contains a highly toxic substance (such as chromate-containing coatings, lead-based paint, etc.).
+However, the base metal may be a significant factor in fume exposure if the metal or surface residue contains a highly toxic substance (such as chromate-containing coatings, lead-based paint, etc.).

 In addition to the welding process, studies have shown that the FGR is also influenced by the following factors: